So many organisations – of all shapes, types and sizes – are attempting to improve their workforce culture. Trying to improve employee motivation.

 3. Reports are used to justify that targets are being met, and that everyone is busy completing their tasks and actions.
 Rather than using performance reports to show what performance is really doing and then encourage people to get curious about why it’s doing that.

 4. Leaders set too many KPIs.
-In an effort to seemingly set an impossible number of goals to mistakenly inspire people to stelar performance.
+In an effort to seemingly set an impossible number of goals to mistakenly inspire people to stellar performance.
 Priorities are lost.
-Instead of being clear about what to focus on improving, we get busy doing. (see the Two Types of KPIs)
+Instead of being clear about what to focus on improving, we get busy doing.
+Which directly detracts from employee motivation. (see the Two Types of KPIs).

 5. With so much effort on KPIs and action, people can only “work in” the business.
 The attention shifts to task completion and survival.
 To “work on” the business, people need the autonomy (leaders can still set a small number of priority areas) to get curious, to experiment, to learn.
 To build new organisational knowledge about what performance is doing, and how to affect change.